tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/购买指南/免费额度_intl_en.md

 > ?The above example applies to scenarios where a new user has activated the COS service for the first time, and is eligible for the free tier.
 For billing after the free tier term ends, see [Billing Examples](https://intl.cloud.tencent.com/document/product/436/6241).
 ## Troubleshooting

-Should you have any questions about the free tier or your bills, see [Billing](https://intl.cloud.tencent.com/document/product/436/10373).
+If you have any questions about the free tier or your bills, see [Billing](https://intl.cloud.tencent.com/document/product/436/10373).